-- Pain in the lower back around the beltline.
+- Pain in the lower back

-- Pain in the hip
+- Pain in the side of the hip

 - Pain in the buttock

-- Pain when sitting slouched
+- Pain increases when sitting slouched

 - Standing on hard surfaces for an extended time

-- Walking and carrying an heavy item
+- Walking and carrying a heavy item on one side, such as a filled bucket or briefcase

 - Carrying a child on the hip